EBZebra/docs/edge/source/guide/debuggingjs.md

 ![img](images/debugging/changed_app_text.png)
  -->

+<a name="inspector"></a>
 ## Using Remote Debug Inspector

-The Ekioh Remote Debug Inspector tool is for debugging apps running on Zebra Windows Mobile/CE devices that use 'Motorola' Webkit (aka Zebra Webkit), which was originally developed by Ekioh.
+The Remote Debug Inspector tool is for debugging apps running on Zebra Windows Mobile/CE devices that use Zebra Webkit.
 Remote Debug Inspector installs on the device and requires a new tag in the Config.XML of the target app to make it work with desktop Chrome.

 ### Prerequisites
 * A Mac (with ADB) or Windows 7 or later PC (with Mobile Device Center)